-After being in a Google plus and Facebook game reviewer for a sometime I found myself to be limited by the number of new games on these platforms.
+After being a Google plus and Facebook game reviewer for sometime, I found myself to be limited by the number of new games on these platforms.
 So, I my next plan was to start reviewing Android games, but for that I needed an Android tablet or smartphone which I had no plans to buy just to play a few games!

 So, after discussing this problem with a friend I was suggested the idea of installing Android Emulator on my PC.
 Well, this was just what I needed, a virtual Android platform right on my laptop.

 But on doing a search I found that the steps to install Android Emulator were nowhere explained in detail.
 I found that installation process of Android Emulator on Windows Vista and Windows 7 were explained in detail but not for Windows XP (which I am using) because this OS is now outdated.
 However, to be honest, many people still use Windows XP for its simplicity and low level hardware configuration requirement.
 So, I went ahead and started taking my snapshots and recording my experience installing the Windows XP Android Emulator which I will describe now:

 How to install BlueStacks Android Emulator on your Windows XP computer

 - The software which you need is called BlueStacks Android Emulator and is available for free.
 You can download it from the website.

 - The download file (3.6 MB) in not the set up file, instead the set up files are downloaded on the fly while the set up runs.

 Well, yeah, that's the only steps in the installation like a simple software, however, if you have the basic Windows XP then you need to go through many more set ups which added with the BlueStacks setup require nearly 700MB of download.

 Pre-requisites to install BlueStacks Android Emulator